aeyobd/dwarfs/thesis/introduction.md

 $$
 where $b_n$ is a constant depending on $n$.
 Less commonly used in studies of dwarf galaxies, @munoz+2018 advocate for using the Sérsic profile since the added flexibility allows for more profiles to be fit.

-While there are not clear theoretical explanations why any profile is best, the Exponential stellar density profile is commonly assumed as a single parameter density profile which fits many dwarf galaxies well [e.g. @MV2020a, @eskridge1988a, @hodge1971a, @hodge1991b, @IH1995, etc.] @faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disks, maintaining a similar light profile.
+While there are not clear theoretical explanations why any profile is best, the Exponential stellar density profile is commonly assumed as a single parameter density profile which fits many dwarf galaxies well [e.g. @eskridge1988a, @hodge1971a, @hodge1991b, @IH1995, @binggeli+cameron1991 but with nuclear regions and only for Mb < -16 virgo, @caldwell+bothun1987, @simon+2005].

+@faber+lin1983 demonstrated that an Exponential density profile is a reasonable empirical  fit to dwarf galaxies, theorizing that dwarf spheroidal evolve from exponential disks, maintaining a similar light profile.

+As a result, many studies assume an exponential density profile in theoretical or observational modelling [e.g. @MV2020a, @kowalczyk+2013].

- in addition to Sérsic, King and other profiles. @lelli+2014 (example of using exponential.) @wang+2019 for fornax, @mcconnachie+irwin2006 for Exp, Plummer, King in other galaxies.
+@lelli+2014 (example of using exponential.)

 However, an exponential profile was often noted to not fit every dwarf galaxy.
-Even starting from @aparicio1997, some people have noted deviations from this simple empirical rule.
-Additionally, @herrmann+hunter+elmegreen2013, @herrmann+hunter+elmegreen2016 note that at least in a photometric sample of more distant dwarf disky/Irr/blue compact dwarfs, that many dwarfs show deviations from exponential profiles.
+Even starting from @aparicio1997,  and [@graham+guzman2003  for coma cluster dE), some people have noted deviations from this simple empirical rule.
+Additionally, @hunter+elmegreen, @herrmann+hunter+elmegreen2013, @herrmann+hunter+elmegreen2016 note that at least in a photometric sample of more distant dwarf disky/Irr/blue compact dwarfs, that many or most dwarfs show deviations from exponential profiles.
+Irr do represent a substantially different class though so it is unclear if these conclusions apply.

+Interestingly, many works also show that differences between the different density profiles remain barely significant for some galaxies [e.g. @cicuendez+2018, ] @wang+2019 for Fornax showing similar performance but favour Sérsic, @mcconnachie+irwin2006 for Exp, Plummer, King in other galaxies.

 - @makarov+2012 isolated local volume dwarf galaxy with central deprivation compared to exponential, spheroidal

 - @martin+2016, exponential fits to many pandas dwarf galaxies

 - @moskowitz+walker2020, generalized plummer fits.

+Irregardless of if all dwarf galaxies are indeed exponential, there is nevertheless diversity requiring interpretation in the density profiles of dwarf galaxies.

 ## Sculptor and Ursa Minor: Hints of tidal signatures?

 Sculptor and Ursa Minor may appear to be typical dwarf galaxies at first glance. [@tbl:scl_obs_props, @tbl:umi_obs_props]. describe the present-day properties of each galaxy.
 Indeed, Sculptor as the first discovered dwarf galaxy, is often described as a "prototypical" dSph.
 However, both galaxies have a long history of speculation that they may be influenced by the Milky Way's gravity (see discussion).
-Only recently, with *Gaia* data and spectroscopic followup, has the detection of a density excess become more unmistakable.
+With *Gaia* data and spectroscopic followup, the detection of a density excess has become more unmistakable.
 Using @jensen+2024's algorithm (described briefly below), @sestito+2023a, @sestito+2023b report that a "kink" in the density profile, beginning around 30 arcmin for both Sculptor and Ursa Minor.
 They spectroscopically followup some of the most distant stars, finding multiple members between 6-12 half-light radii from the centre of each dwarf (REF fig. XXX).
 If dwarfs initially begin with exponential profiles like Fornax, then these stars should be much rarer.

 Perhaps the most straighforward explanation for the density profiles of Sculptor and Ursa Minor are tidal interactions. @sestito+2023a, @sestito+2023b conclude that tides are likely the explanation. @Fig:scl_umi_fnx_vs_penarrubia reproduces their comparison, showing that Sculptor and Ursa Minor's density profiles deviate substantially from fornax's in the outskirts, and are well-described by the tidal model from @PNM2008.
 Our goal is to determine, assuming $\Lambda$CMD, if the effects of the Milky Way (or other satellites) may indeed create observable tidal signatures in these galaxies.
 If tides cannot explain these features, Sculptor and Ursa Minor may instead contain a extended stellar "halo" or second component of the galaxy—illustrating evidence of complex history or formation in each galaxy and forcing formation models to confront a diversity of density profiles in the local group.